 Lay the white fabric on your table, then lay batting on top of it.
 Cover them with the traced beige fabric.
 Pin.

 Quilt the hexagons and purse outlines, you may quilt the top lines too if you wish.

-Fold the quilted piece into halve with right side facing each other.
+- Fold the quilted piece into halve with the right side together.